“Deemed to be a License” Provision of the BPCI Act

 - FDA Guidance for Industry, Interpretation of the “Deemed to be a License” Provision of the Biologics Price Competition and Innovation Act of 2009

-- Definition of the Term “Biological Product”, Proposed Rule
+- Definition of the Term “Biological Product”, Final Rule

 - MAPP 5016.3 - Responsibility in OPQ for the Integrated Quality Assessment of Products Containing Drug Substances Composed of Amino Acid Polymers

-- Preliminary List of Approved NDAs for Biological Products That Will Be Deemed to be BLAs on March 23, 2020
+- List of Approved NDAs for Biological Products That Were Deemed to be BLAs on March 23, 2020 (corrected)

 - Other Information and Resources